 Choosing where you register your domain name can be a bit of a challenge.
 There are so many choices.
 All work with the ICANN system, this is the Internet Corporation for assigned names and numbers, so all of them provide the same service.
 All that changes are the services that are added on to the purchase and how much you are charged for this.

-I purchase all my domains at Namecheap.
-Other registrars that are quite reliable are BlueHost and Go Daddy.
+I purchase all my domains at Wealthy Affiliate.
+Other registrars that are quite reliable are BlueHost and Namecheap.
 If I were to recommend one of these I would probably go with Namecheap.
 You can purchase a domain name around $10 and they provide privacy protection free for the first year.

 What if Someone Already Has My Name